 PA, in collaboration with Policy Exchange1, has conducted a piece of research that maps out the issues that will confront policing in England and Wales in ten years’ time.
 The aim of the report is to spark debate on the likely challenges and opportunities for the police leaders of 2020 and beyond, not least because decisions taken on policing reform now will have far-reaching consequences for the future.
-Read a summary of the research below or contact us now for a full copy of the report.

 Following interviews with experts within and outside the police, and an online survey of the likely policing leaders of tomorrow, 'Policing in 2020' identifies key questions that will shape the future of policing.
 These centre on the following themes:

 The police in the UK have never had a formal ‘mission’ or statement of what they should do, but instead have simply sought to “keep the peace, enforce the law, protect property and investigate crimes”.
 Among those we consulted, there were mixed views as to whether an explicit mission statement is necessary.
 On the whole, senior officers felt an explicit mission was not necessary, while those likely to be the leaders of the future were more supportive.

 We asked officers on the police High Potential Development Scheme (HPDS) specifically about the future relevance of the principles set out by Sir Robert Peel in 1829.
 While there was modest support for updating them to reflect modern demands, a greater number of respondents were opposed to this.

 Among the HPDS cohort, there was very strong support for the first of the Peelian principles that “the basic mission for which the police exist is to prevent crime and disorder”.
 There was also strong support for the principle that the police should rely on persuasion over physical force, and for the emphasis on public approval of police action.

 What will the police do – and what won’t they do?